Marcell Ozuna Player Props: Braves vs. Guardians

 Marcell Ozuna At The Plate

-- Among the qualifying hitters in MLB action, he ranks 87th in batting average, 76th in on-base percentage, and 24th in slugging.
+- He ranks 84th in batting average, 75th in on base percentage, and 25th in slugging among qualified hitters in MLB.

-- Ozuna enters this game on a 13-game hitting streak.
-Over the course of his last games, he's hitting .263 with one homer.
+- Ozuna enters this game on a 14-game hitting streak.
+During his last outings, he's hitting .286 with one homer.

-- In 23.5% of his games this season, he has hit a long ball, and 6.2% of his trips to the plate.
+- In 23.2% of his games this year, he has hit a home run, and 6.1% of his trips to the plate.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.